edisonylee/turbocommerce/README.md

 TurboCommerce is an experimental framework for building e-commerce storefronts that run entirely on WebAssembly.
 It targets edge compute platforms like [Fermyon Cloud](https://www.fermyon.com/cloud) with sub-millisecond cold starts.

-**This is not a Vercel competitor.** TurboCommerce is a framework (like Next.js), not a hosting platform.
-It runs on Fermyon Cloud, which is the hosting platform.

 ## Architecture

 ```